10 Most Affordable Countries to Study Abroad

 10. Malaysia

-Concluding our look at some of the best places to study abroad on a budget, Malaysia is undoubtedly one of the cheapest countries to study abroad, particularly in terms of living costs.
+Concluding our look at some of the best and affordable places to study abroad on a budget, Malaysia is undoubtedly one of the cheapest countries to study abroad, particularly in terms of living costs.
 Its capital, Kuala Lumpur, came first for affordability in the QS Best Student Cities 2016.
 Most students will only need about the equivalent of US$3,550 per year to live comfortably in Malaysia.
 In terms of tuition fees, you’ll pay an average of US$4,000 per academic year, but some courses are even cheaper.
 Malaysia is also home to a number of branch campuses of international universities, such as the UK’s University of Nottingham or Australia’s Monash University, offering the opportunity to gain a degree accredited by these institutions at a lower cost.

 There you have our list of the 10 most affordable countries to study abroad.
 If you found this video helpful, you’ll also like our video on the cheapest universities in Europe for international students.
 Check it out by clicking the link.
-If you are yet to subscribe to our channel, this is likely a good time to subscribe.
+If you are yet to subscribe to our channel, this is likely a good time to do so.

 Until next time, YOUR SUCCESS MATTERS!